Low Cost Semi- Retro Bedroom Studio

 - Gotoh “dome” Tele style tone control knob, heavy knurled nickel plated brass.
 Japan

 - Oak Grigsby 3-way blade switch.
-NOS (New Old Stock) 1960s, spring loaded.
+NOS (New Old Stock), spring loaded.
+It's mid '90s, old enough, and was cheaper than a new production one.
 USA

 - Mighty Mite neck pickup; Gibson single coil “P-90” style.
 Made in Korea mid 1990s, Alnico magnet, 8.5k.
+Bought this from a seller named Martha; Martha, it turned out, was a really cute Labrador puppie!

 - Philadelphia Luthier Supply P-90 cover, unplated solid nickel.
 USA.